andino-systems/Andino-IO/README.md

 add this at the end of the file..

 	# -----------------------
-	# Andino LoRa from here
+	# Andino IO from here
 	# -----------------------

 	# SPI on